A step towards a consistent treatment of chiral theories at higher loop order: the abelian case: Introduction

 Our work is organized as follows: in section \ref{sec:ireg} we present an example of method in fixed dimension denoted Implicit Regularization, presenting the main results and ideas needed in subsequent sections.
-In section \ref{sec:EW} we apply the method in the standard model, aiming to compute up to two-loop order its gauge beta couplings.
-We discuss the treatment of chiral fermions and emphasize some of the issues that must be tackled.
-In section \ref{sec:QED} we provide a simplified chiral theory to discuss in detail how these issues can be circumvented, while we conclude in section \ref{sec:conclusions}.
+We discuss how the method should be implemented in a way to be consistent, even in the presence of chiral fermions.
+In section \ref{sec:QED} we provide an abelian chiral theory to discuss in detail the issues that must be faced when moving to two-loop order, such as the inclusion of symmetry-restoring counterterms as well as the renormalization of the theory.
+Finally, we conclude in section \ref{sec:conclusions}.